awsdocs/amazon-sagemaker-developer-guide/doc_source/train-encrypt.md

 ## Enable Inter\-Container Traffic Encryption \(API\)<a name="train-encrypt-api"></a>

-Before enabling inter\-container traffic encryption on training or hyperparameter tuning jobs with APIs, you need to add inbound and outbound rules to your privat VPC's security group\.
+Before enabling inter\-container traffic encryption on training or hyperparameter tuning jobs with APIs, you need to add inbound and outbound rules to your private VPC's security group\.

 **To enable inter\-container traffic encryption \(API\)**